-The white grape (also Hochdörfer 13 A 80) is one mutation of the variety Kerner, which was founded in 1974 in a Kerner plant in Nussdorf near Landau ( palatinate ) was found by Ludwig Hochdörfer.
-The name is formed from the first syllable of the mother places as well as "ling", because the wine belongs to the Riesling comes very close.
-It differs from the Kerner by lower susceptibility to the formation of suckers, The variety protection was granted in 1995.
-In 2010, 17 hectares of vineyards in Germany were reported with decreasing tendency (Kym Anderson ).
+The white grape variety (also Hochdörfer 13 A 80) is one mutation of the variety Kerner, which in 1974 in a Kerner plant in Nussdorf near Landau ( palatinate ) was found by Ludwig Hochdörfer.
+The name is formed from the first syllable of the mother places and "ling" because the wine Riesling comes very close.
+It differs from the Kerner in that it is less susceptible to the formation of suckers, The variety protection was granted in 1995.
+In 2010, 17 hectares of vineyards were recorded in Germany with a downward trend (Kym Anderson ).

-Images: Ursula Brühl, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Images: Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)